Energy Healing

 How do I find a qualified Pellowah practitioner?

 Look for someone who has completed at least Levels 1 and 2 of the official Pellowah certification through Kachina Ma'an's lineage.
-Bodhi Holistic Hub is a good starting point, as it lists vetted energy healing practitioners, making it easier to find someone with verified training and genuine experience.
+Bodhi Holistic Hub is a good starting point, as it lists vetted energy healing practitioners, making it straightforward to find someone with verified training and genuine experience.

 Can children receive Pellowah?